YangLongWang/Social-Network-API/README.md

 ### Usage

-On the comment line type `npm install` install packages on the root of directory, then use `npm start` to conncet server.
+On the commend line in the  root of directory, type `npm install` install packages, then use `npm start` to conncet server.
+Using `Insomnia` to check CRUD operation of the User, Thought, Friend, and Reaction.

 ### The challenge